kendru/learn-cljs/content/section-3/lesson-20-capstone-3-contact-book.md

 1. `state` within the `let` will refer to this updated state
 2. Use our domain functions to update the contact list within our app state

 Before moving on, let's take a look at the use of `update` to transform our application state. `update` takes an indexed collection (a map or vector), a key to update, and a transformation function.
-This function is variadic, and any additional arguments after the transformation function that will be passed to the transformation function following the value to transform.
+This function is variadic, and any additional arguments after the transformation function will be passed to the transformation function following the value to transform.
 For instance, the call, `(update state :contacts replace-contact idx contact)`, will call `replace-contact` with the contacts list followed by `idx` and `contact`.

 Now, we will finally implement the page header with its actions to create and save contacts: